CERC-Genomic-Medicine/scripts/README.md

 ### merge_minimac_dosages.py
 Merges imputed dosages when the genotype imputation was performed in subsets of samples.
 Subsets can have shared samples.
 Type `merge_minimac_dosages.py --help` to get the description of all parameters.

+### plink_freq_vs_topmed.py
+Compares allele frequencies in PLINK file to TOPMed reference panel.
+Type `plink_freq_vs_topmed.py --help` to get the description of all parameters, and look inside the script for the additional hints.